Joe Gibbs: Style of play

-Although Gibbs helped craft a passing-oriented attack during his time in San Diego, his Redskins teams incorporated a smash-mouth, rushing-oriented attack called the counter trey.
+Although Gibbs helped craft a passing-oriented attack during his time in San Diego, his Redskins teams incorporated a smash-mouth, rushing-oriented attack oriented around such plays as the iconic counter trey.
 By building a strong offensive line (known as "The Hogs") Gibbs was able to control the line of scrimmage, allowing workhorse running backs John Riggins, George Rogers, and Earnest Byner to power the ground game.
 Gibbs added a deep passing attack which complemented the ground game, utilizing agile receivers such as Art Monk, Gary Clark, and Ricky Sanders.
 Gibbs' offense was aided by aggressive defensive units under the direction of defensive coordinator Richie Petitbon.

 Gibbs' system was robust enough to be successful without a Hall-of-Fame-caliber quarterback at the helm.
 The Redskins' Super Bowl victories were won featuring Joe Theismann, Doug Williams, and Mark Rypien.
 Gibbs is credited with inventing the H-back set, typically by use of a smaller tight end in the backfield.
 Gibbs was also credited for creating the Trips formation: stacking three wide receivers to one side.
 He is one of few coaches that utilized the H-back position prominently in his offense.
 Gibbs' offenses were known for their extensive number of formations, as well as shifts and motions.

 Joe Gibbs Racing (1992–present)

 Gibbs created his NASCAR team, Joe Gibbs Racing in 1992, a year before he first retired from the NFL.
 The first driver for his team was Dale Jarrett (1992–1994), with the sponsor Interstate Batteries, and the number 18.
 His son, J. D. Gibbs, was the president of Joe Gibbs Racing and oversaw daily operations of each of the teams since his father's return to the NFL.
+J. D. Gibbs died on January 11, 2019.
+Driver Denny Hamlin won the Daytona 500 on February 17 and dedicated the win to J. D. in his post-race celebration.

-The team currently fields four cars in the NASCAR Cup Series and two in the NASCAR Xfinity Series.
+The team currently fields four full-time entries in the NASCAR Cup Series and three full-time entries in the NASCAR Xfinity Series.